RashadTanjim/core-concepts-and-problem-solving/system-design-concepts/white-papers/readme.md

 * **SIEVE** - A simpler and more effective caching algorithm than LRU.
 * **Caching Strategies at Twitter** - How Twitter scales its caching layer.
 * **Improving Multi-CDN Delivery at Netflix** - Enhancing reliability and performance of global content delivery.
+* **ZooKeeper:** Wait-free Coordination for Internet-scale Systems
+* **Brewer’s Conjecture** and the Feasibility of Consistent, Available, Partition-Tolerant Web Service

 ---